-We propose the following experimental scenario.
-It takes place in a bedroom with a controlled lamp, a light sensor and a presence sensor: "if the ambient light level is under a threshold (specified in the Digital Personality of the user) and if the user is present in the room, then the light must be turned on".
+The purpose of the scenario is to help elderly people avoid finding themselves lost in the dark.
+The expected system behavior may be summarized by this rule: "if the ambient light level is under a threshold (specified in the Digital Personality of the user) and if the user is present in the room, then the light must be turned on".
 Although simple, this scenario demonstrates all the aspects of the system: sensor data gathering, reasoning, command of actuators and diagnosis.